iurifarenzena/ns_append_img/README.md

 ## Usage

-Let's say you have to replay your customer on a NetSuite support case and you want to include an image to make your point clear.
+Let's say you have to reply your customer on a NetSuite support case and you want to include an image to make your point clear.

 By using **Append Image For NetSuite Case** extension you can easily do that.
 You'll just need an URL for the image an the extension will do the rest.